enteryournamehere/receipt-manager/README.md

 # Receipt manager

 This app uses the APIs that Lidl and Albert Heijn's apps also use to fetch your digital receipts.
 You log in with your store account(s).
+Multiple accounts per store are supported.

 You can select purchased items to copy their total cost or add them to WieBetaaltWat/Splitser if logged in.